Code for Leasing Business Premises in England and Wales 2007

 For more information on term and break clauses, see Practice notes:

-To comply with the Lease Code 2007, rent reviews should be clear and should not contain provisions that aim to achieve a headline rent, which is the rent that would be payable after any rent-free period, concessionary rent period or other inducement has expired (Headline rent (www.practicallaw.com/4-107-6681)).
+To comply with the Landlord Code, rent reviews should be clear and should not contain provisions that aim to achieve a headline rent, which is the rent that would be payable after any rent-free period, concessionary rent period or other inducement has expired (Headline rent (www.practicallaw.com/4-107-6681)).

-The Lease Code 2007 does not require rent review clauses to be upwards or downwards (rather than upwards only).
+The Landlord Code does not require rent review clauses to be upwards or downwards (rather than upwards only).
 Wherever possible, however, the landlord should offer alternatives, priced on a risk-adjusted basis.
 Suggested alternatives are:

 Upwards/downwards reviews to market rent with a minimum of the initial rent.